Builder Pattern Tutorial

 rename class and opers

-17. Click OK to confirm the changes and apply the pattern on diagram.
+17. Click OK to confirm the changes and apply the pattern to the diagram.

-18. Tidy up the diagram to make it looks like below:
+18. Tidy up the diagram to make it look like the one below:

 diagram neat

-19. Inherits the operations from the Printer class to the concrete printer classes.
-Right-click on PDFPrinter class and select Related Elements > Realize all Interfaces from the popup menu.
+19. Inherit the operations from the Printer class to the concrete printer classes.
+Right-click on the PDFPrinter class and select Related Elements > Realize all Interfaces from the popup menu.

 inherit opers

-20. Do the same for classes HTMLPrinter and RTFPrinter.
+20. Do the same for the HTMLPrinter and RTFPrinter classes.

 21. Rename the role Builder to Printer.
 The result should look like this: